Lunatic16/webpage-cloner/Qwen.md

 - Only processes assets from the same domain as the main page
 - Sanitizes filenames to prevent directory traversal attacks
 - Uses a sandboxed iframe for content preview
+- Includes option to bypass robots.txt with appropriate warnings